basho/basho_docs/content/riak/ts/1.4.0/using/planning.md

 PRIMARY KEY  ((id, QUANTUM(time, 1, 's')), ...)
 ```

-Only one quantum function may be specified and it must be the last element of the partition key.
+If you choose to specify a quantum, you may specify only one and it must be the last element of the partition key.

 The quantum function takes 3 parameters: